-Thermal burns are caused by direct contact with heated objects—boiling water, steam, cooking oil, grease, hot surfaces and fire.
+Thermal burns occur by directly contacting heated objects—hot water, steam, cooking oil, grease, hot surfaces and fire.
 At Burn and Reconstructive Centers of America, 85% of all burn injuries treated are thermal burns.

-Broken down in six categories, thermal burns include scalds, contact burns, electrical burns, chemical burns, radiation burns and burns caused by fire.
-Flame burns typically require hospitalization, but treatment plans vary depending on the kind of burn sustained and the severity of the burn.
+Thermal burns fall into six categories, including scalds, contact burns, electrical burns, chemical burns, radiation burns, and burns caused by fire.
+Treatment plans vary depending on the kind of burn sustained and the severity of the burn.

-- Are marked by red, pink or darkened skin.
+- Marked by red, pink or darkened skin.

 - No blisters or skin sloughing present.

 - Moist, reddened, blistered and painful to touch.